soos-io/kb-docs/CSA/AzureDevOps.md

 ### **Setting up inside your pipeline.yml**

-Once we have defined these variables globally you can set up the task to be used inside your pipeline.yml following this example script.
+Once these variables have been defined globally, you can set up the Task to be used inside your pipeline.yml following this example script.

 ```yaml
 - task: SOOS-Security-Analysis@0